jg210/merging/README.md

 ## Development Environment

-Typically, just need to open the project in Android Studio, or use `./gradlew`.
+Can just open the project in Android Studio, or use `./gradlew`.

 To use [Fastlane](https://fastlane.tools/):